akmail/monitor_pi_net/README.md

 pause between pings if the previous ping failed. if *pings_per_host* is greater than 1, and the previous ping has failed, a pause is made till next ping on the same host is sent.

 **ping_timeout (default value is 6 seconds)**
-number of seconds a ping response should be waited for till it is considered an not reachable.
+number of seconds a ping response should be waited for till a single ping try is considered as failed.

 **pause_between_cycles (default value is 60 seconds)**
 After all host status results are gathered (DOWN / UP) a report is generated.
 This configuration parameter defines how long to wait with re-testing again.